ekobsd/msexcel/README.md

 ### Level 1 -- Basic Operation

 #### Module 1
-Future Excel Pro Player will be comfortable with:
 - [x] creating, opening, and saving an Excel workbook
 - [x] working on worksheet
 - [x] navigating cells
 - [x] Selecting cells

 #### Module 2
-Future Excel Pro Player will be comfortable with:
 - [ ] moving, duplicating, or manipulating cells
 - [ ] Playing with data inside cells and it's format
 - [ ] simple calculation and formulas